sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 ## Try it yourself

 All these changes described above are present in [Tidy version 0.2.82](https://github.com/sts10/tidy/releases/tag/v0.2.82).
 Please [open an issue on the Github repo](https://github.com/sts10/tidy/issues) if you find an issue!

+## So, what normalization form should passphrase word lists be in?

+By giving Tidy users the choice of which normalization form to use, I was passing the buck to them.
+But of course, I am a Tidy user myself, using the tool to maintain [a number of word lists](https://github.com/sts10/generated-wordlists).

+Granted, all of these word lists are, for now, in English.
+But I had now given myself another choice: Should these lists be normalized (yes), and if so, to which form?

+As we saw earlier, [the BIP-0039 specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#wordlist), that project normalizes the NFKD form.
+Given that they're describing word lists to be used as, presumably, Bitcoin wallet passphrases, this seems like a choice that's relevant to our question.

+### A theory without evidence
+I have an inkling that, while decomposed Unicode may be better for computers handling strings, I _think_ composed Unicode is better for preventing what I'd call a human-perceived duplicate.
+This is based on the assumption that we may lose information in the conversion from decomposed to composed, but that's not the case in the other direction.
+By this I mean that two different decomposed Unicode characters (called them A and B) may be converted to one single composed character (C).
+I am further assuming that all three of these character A, B, and C, likely look pretty similar to a human.
+So we wouldn't want words with A and B on the list, when we could instead risk losing a few words and only have these similar characters represented as C in all cases.

+But I fully admit that (a) I don't have a specific example of such a case, and (b) I'm in not position to say whether a speaker of this hypothetical language would have an issue distinguishing between characters A and B.